 CPA candidates in this state must review a 300-page study book.
 Additionally, it’s recommended that candidates invest 16 hours to study for the ethics CalCPA ethics exam.

 The test covers both national (AICPA) and state rules regarding professional conduct.
 Also, candidates are instructed to purchase and read a study book to prepare.
 This is the same format you’ll see in other states.

 Additionally, your state website will also explain costs.
-The Illinois state society ethics page, for example, provides an on-demand, self-study course that costs $169 ($99 for state society members).
+In Illinois for example, their state society page provides an on-demand, self-study ethics course for the Illinois CPA ethics exam that costs $169 for ($99 for state society members).

 CPA Ethics Exam Tips